2KAbhishek/gh-repo-man/README.md

 gh repo-manager
 ```

-This will open an interactive terminal UI where you can browse your repositories, view their details, and select them for cloning.
+This will open an interactive `fzf` interface where you can browse your repositories, view their details in the preview window, and select them for cloning.

 ### Browse Another User's Repositories